Between you and the dragon’s lair, there is the dungeon.

-The attacker rolls a random # from 1-10 and adds its attack modifiers.
-Then the defender rolls 1-10 and adds its defense modifiers.
+The attacker rolls its attack dice and adds its attack modifiers.
+Then the defender rolls its defense dice and adds its defense modifiers.
 If the attack total is as high or higher than the defense total, the attack is a hit.
 Otherwise, it's a miss.

 Your attack modifiers consist of the bonus from your sword or bow, plus any extra modifiers such as a surprise bonus or a distance penalty.
 Your defense modifiers consist of shield bonus (unless your last action was a bow attack), plus any extra modifiers such as a bonus for guarding.
 A monster's attack/defense modifiers are simply their attack/defense stats, but in some cases these stat can change - if the monster has been enlarged, for instance.

 - With the human swordsman, you do a surprise attack with your +4 sword against a swamp troll (Attack: +2; Defense: +5).
 You roll 9 on your d12 and the swamp troll rolls 7 on its d10.
 Your roll of 9, plus 4 from your sword bonus, is 13.
 The swamp troll's roll of 8 plus 5 from its Defense stat is also 13.
 Because your attack total is as high as the marsh troll's defense total, it's a hit.